 Lunch box

 Eating out at work or when out in general is something we can cut back on.
 Yes, it’s convenient, but it’s also expensive.
-Same goes for buying a drink from a coffee shop.
-Pack your own lunch and you can do more with your lunch time (don’t use that extra time to work), while saving yourself some money.
+The same goes for buying a drink from a coffee shop.
+Pack your own lunch and you can do more with your lunchtime (don’t use that extra time to work) while saving yourself some money.

 Picking your work spot